Kourtney and Kim Take Miami

-Kourtney and Kim Take Miami (previously titled Kourtney and Khloé Take Miami) is an American reality television series.
+Kourtney and Kim Take Miami (titled Kourtney and Khloé Take Miami for its first two seasons) is an American reality television series.
 It premiered on E! on August 16, 2009, as the first Keeping Up with the Kardashians spin-off.
 The series originally followed sisters Kourtney and Khloé Kardashian as they opened a second D-A-S-H location in Miami Beach, Florida.
-From the third season onward, sister Kim Kardashian replaced Khloé, who had other work commitments.
+From the third season, sister Kim Kardashian replaced Khloé, who had other work commitments.
 The third season began filming in October 2012, and premiered on January 20, 2013.

 A web series spin-off was created during the third season, titled Lord Disick: Lifestyles of a Lord, the series showcases Disick as he informs viewers on how to live like a "king".

 Synopsis

 For the first two seasons, Kourtney and Khloé Take Miami followed sisters Kourtney and Khloé Kardashian as they oversee the opening of a D-A-S-H store in Miami Beach, a follow-up to their original store in Calabasas.
 It also featured Khloé's radio show at Y100, 'Khloé After Dark', co-hosted by Terrence J, and the day-to-day lives of the duo.
 The third season sees Kim joining Kourtney as they find a new location for D-A-S-H Miami.
 This is the first Kardashian-related series to air after the birth of Kourtney and boyfriend Scott Disick's son Mason.